xchwarze/ha-samsungtv-custom/README.md

     **channel_list:**<br/>
     (json)(Optional)<br/>
     This contains the tv CHANNELS visible sources in the dropdown list in media player UI.
-Default format is '{"<CHANNELNAME>":"<CHANNELNUMBER>","<CHANNELNAME>":"<CHANNELNUMBER>}' for standard channels in TV mode via antenna/coaxial input.
+Default format is '{"CHANNELNAME":"CHANNELNUMBER","CHANNELNAME":"CHANNELNUMBER"}' for standard channels in TV mode via antenna/coaxial input.
 Those that use external devices/network based players (e.g. DLNA) can define URLs instead to define the different  channels they wish to have available.
 To guarantee performance keep the list small, recommended maximum 30 channels.<br/>
     Example value: '{"MTV": "14", "Eurosport": "20", "TLC": "http://url/"}'<br/>

     **api_key:**<br/>